quilime/organelle-monome/README.md

     - Monome Basic Poly/
   - include/

-## Run install script
+## Install

 Boot the Organelle with a monitor/keyboard/mouse.
-Run the following commands:
+Run the following command to create library links:

-Remount the filesystem as read/write

-    /root/scripts/remount-rw.sh

-Create symlinks for monome libraries

     /usbdrive/include/monome/createlinks.sh

 Load up the Monome patches to test.

-## Monome
+### Monome

 All the LED's should blink, and then each key's LED should illuminate when pressed.
 The Organelle should display the last key pressed x y and state.

-## Monome Basic Poly
+### Monome Basic Poly

 The same thing as Monome, but each key plays sounds based on the Basic Poly patch that shipped with the Organelle.